 Evidence points to rBGH in milk as a potential risk factor for both breast and gastrointestinal cancers.

-Then when learning the difference and trying organic milk, which turns out for me was healthy milk, it is once again to have milk in my diet.
+When learning the difference and trying organic milk, which turns out for me was healthy milk, it was possible to once again have milk in my diet in the form of cheese and ice cream.

 It is that simple.
-Organic milk is healthy milk if you choose to drink it, eat ice cream or use it in your cereal.
+Organic milk is healthy milk if you choose to drink it, eat ice cream or use it in your cereal or cream for your coffee.

 The choice is yours, chemicals or not and the resulting harm they could potentially cause or not cause.